AmanTrivedi1/Rode_Clone01/README.md

 ### You Can use it fallow theese steps
 - Step 1: Make a clone of it
-- Step 2: Install Tailwind css into your folder
+- Step 2: Install Tailwind css into your folder.
+- Step 3: Enjoy live preview